-[Ed. note - Horizontal gaze nystagmus testing is part 3 of a DUI Training series.
-Other articles cover Walk and Turn, One Leg Stand, Vehicle in Motion, Personal Contact and specific safety concerns when conducting DUI investigations.]
+EDITOR’S NOTE: Horizontal Gaze Nystagmus testing is Part 3 of a DUI Training series.
+Other articles cover Vehicle in Motion, Personal Contact, Walk and Turn, One Leg Stand, and specific safety concerns when conducting DUI investigations.

-The Frye standard, Frye test, or general acceptance test is a test to determine the admissibility of scientific evidence.
+The Frye standard, Frye test, is a general acceptance test or examination to determine the admissibility of scientific evidence.
 This standard comes from the pivotal U.S. Supreme Court case of Frye v.
 United States.
-This legal standard provides that expert opinion based on a scientific technique is admissible only where the technique is generally accepted as reliable in the relevant scientific community, and the person testifying has relevant education and training in the technique to be able to provide said testimony.
+This legal standard provides that expert opinion based on a scientific technique is admissible in court only where the technique is generally accepted as reliable in the relevant scientific community, and the person testifying has relevant education and training in the technique to be able to provide said testimony.

 The (3) sobriety tests that rose to the top during the NHTSA studies are: